Dwellito/dwellito-embed/README.md

  <button id="dwellito">Need Financing?</button>
 ```

 3. (Optional) To customize the behavior of the widget, add a script containing a dwellitoEmbed object above the embed script.
 The initialValue parameter sets the initial desired loan value.
-More customizations to come.
+The clickElementIds overrides the default behavior of setting the widget to open on a single element with id "dwellito" and allows providing an array of ids that correspond to elements on your page that you want to open the widget.

 ```
  <script>